Redocly/redocly-cli/docs/guides/response-contains-property.md

 ## Overview

-This guide describes how to ensure that the API definition [contains a specific property](../resources/built-in-rules.md) and multiple properties.
+This guide describes how to ensure that the API operation's response [contains a specific property](../resources/built-in-rules.md) with three different cases:

-For this purpose, we will be checking the following cases:

 1. Single response containing one property
 1. Multiple responses containing one property
-1. Multiple properties for multiple responses
+1. Multiple responses containing multiple properties

 Let's get started!